mlogan914/docker-append-app/README.md

 - The data will be appended to a csv file named **all_years.csv**
 - Write the result data into **output** folder

-## 2. Make the container run first, and then run python script to permit troubleshooting the container.
+## 2. Make the container run first, then run then python script to permit troubleshooting the container
-- This means when _docker run_ is executed to start up the container, the python script will not run.
+- This means when _docker run_ is executed to start up the container, the python script will not run
+- You will need to make the container remain active until the python scrytp is manually executed
-- The python script only runs when you give the container an order using the docker _docker exec_ command
+- The python script only runs when you give the container the order using the docker _docker exec_ command